devAlphaSystem/Card-Wallet/README.md

     Secure storage of card information
     Hide and show sensitive card information (card number, expiration date, CVV) on demand

+## - Security

+    All card information is stored locally on the device, ensuring maximum security.
+    The app does not connect to the web, eliminating the risk of data leaks.
+    Open source code allows for easy verification of the app's security.
+    Biometric authentication for devices that support it.

 ## - Requirements

     Android 8.0 or higher